artistudioxyz/aspri/README.md

 You can install aspri by using one of these method

+### Install from binary

+- Download the latest binary from [release branch](https://github.com/artistudioxyz/aspri/tree/release/dist)
+- Extract the binary to your `$PATH` directory
+- Make sure the binary is executable

 ### Install using `go get`

 - Run : `go get github.com/artistudioxyz/aspri`